Last Updated on August 5, 2023 by Easyapns

 The Zoom bar is located on the bottom right of the Word program layout, and can easily be used by clicking your cursor over the round button and dragging it one way or the other.

 It’s easy!
-To zoom out, you just drag the button towards the “-” icon.
-To zoom in, you guessed it, drag it towards the “+” icon.
+To zoom out, you just drag the button toward the “-” icon.
+To zoom in, you guessed it, drag it toward the “+” icon.

 #6.
 Use Focus Mode

 It’s never been harder to focus on a project than in today’s society.
 We have access to social media on our computers and smartphones, which release a bit of dopamine in our brains every time we get a “like” or comment from a friend.

 However, you need time to achieve deep focus, a 30-minute to 1-hour-long window of uninterrupted work.

 Thankfully, Microsoft Word helps with Focus Mode.
 It makes your file take up the entire screen and gets rid of all buttons and icons, preventing the likelihood that you get distracted.

 Use These Microsoft Word Tips to Your Advantage

 Now that you have seen several Microsoft Word tips and tricks that can help you write awesome content, be sure to use them to your advantage.